Jaaaas/Cosmo/README.md

 In order to use Cosmo you simply need to import the **JAR** into the project and you can use its features.

 ### Usage
-Cosmos is an annotation processor.
+Cosmo is an annotation processor.
 The annotation that is used is **@CosmoGen**.
 The CosmoGen annotation has as RetentionPolicy **SOURCE**, so it is discarded by the compiler.

 ```java
 @Retention(RetentionPolicy.SOURCE)